On this page

 return build_response(user, org)

 The stack trace points to user.org_id.
 But user is None because get_user() returned None.
-And get_user() returned None because the DB query found no match.
+And get_user() returned None because the database query found no match.
 The root cause is in get_user(), not on the line that crashed.

 In a large codebase, get_user() might be 4 files away.